What Is a Power Supply, and How Does It Work?

 Part of how an AC-to-DC power supply works is the rectifier in the unit that changes the current type.
-Power supply creators choose from three types of silicone diode rectifiers to convert AC power to DC.
+Power supply creators choose from three types of silicon diode rectifiers to convert AC power to DC.
 Each model has its operation and benefits.

 - Half wave:The lowest-cost rectifier uses a single silicon diode, but it only converts half of the AC wave.
 This half-wave conversion results in a greater ripple, which is more difficult to remove with a regulator.
 Additionally, half-wave rectifiers do not perform as efficiently as other models and only work for supplying power to low-importance devices.